airavata-courses/airavata-courses.github.io/index.md

 Gateways are interesting topics in their own right.
 Modern gateway systems are moving towards microservice architectures and DevOps principles employing containerization (using Docker), continuous integration and continuous delivery.

 Many gateways are also investigating how to integrate Apache’s “big data” and cloud computing software projects like Apache Mesos, Apache Spark, Apache Samza, Apache JClouds and Apache Kafka.
 RPC versus message-oriented middleware at scale is also an open question, as are NoSQL versus Relational DB approaches for gateway data management.
 Finally, as gateways typically include Web-based user environments, choosing the right technologies and crafting the correct user experience are challenging problems.

 In this course, students will be divided into development teams, and each team will build a science gateway software as a service system from scratch.
 Teams will be encouraged to explore alternative technologies and ways for building science gateways as well as learning DevOps principles for deploying robust cloud services.
 Students will also be introduced to the Apache Software Foundation’s open community governance principles for open source software and will learn how to effectively interact with Apache Software Foundation projects in order to become committers and project management committee members.

 ### Course Objectives

-* Provide a highlevel, broad understanding of core concepts of science gateway architectures.
+* Provide a highlevel, broad understanding of core concepts of building distributed software architectures.

 * Study of both abstract concepts and practical techniques for building science gateways.